-Project Offset - Phase Three, getting the best from the floating tremolo
+Project Offset Phase Three - Getting the best from the floating vibrato

 It has been a month or so now of getting to know the Squier Vintage Modified Jazzmaster project I've been putting together, and it has very quickly become a firm favourite of mine.
 Getting any 'new' guitar in your collection is an exciting time, granted, and we do tend to get caught up in it, it's a guitar geek common trait.
 But something about this humble JM seems to sit so right with me and it is becoming a really great companionship of guitar geek and guitar.

-The neck feels superb, and it's smooth to play now thanks to treating the back of it to some wire wool and true-oil and dressing the fret ends properly.
+The neck feels superb and it's smooth to play now thanks to treating the back of it to some wire wool and true-oil and dressing the fret ends properly.
 Although the profile is a little slimmer than what I'm used to, combined with the 9.5" radius board it feels great and comfortable.
-A nice contrast to my other guitars which I'm actually enjoying adapting to something different with this.
 The KTS Titanium bridge upgrade I carried out has vastly improved enjoy-ability, I can play as hard as I like and the strings stay put in their saddles, it's the little things huh!
 But I'm mostly enjoying the acoustic resonance now found due to the titanium saddles.

-The tension provided by the 11-50 Gts.co strings are just beyond perfect, they transformed the guitar entirely. & finally the improvement to the electronics via the full new harness and McNelly 46/58 pickups means the plugged in tone is sublime, making the guitar probably the most versatile instrument I own.
+The tension provided by the 11-50 Gts.co strings are just beyond perfect, they transformed the guitar and the playing experience entirely. & finally the improvement to the electronics via the full new harness and McNelly 46/58 pickups means the plugged in tone is sublime.

 So, if it's so great, why do I continue to mess with it?!
 Well, I can kinda justify it so bare with me!
-As much as I keep trying to use it and enjoy it, the stock Squier tremolo just doesn't cut the mustard.
+As much as I keep trying to use it and enjoy it, the stock Squier vibrato just doesn't cut the mustard.
 A Wobbly arm in it's socket, which falls out if you lean forward slightly, and has a vague feel whilst in use.
 Combine all that with sub bar plated metal quality just begs for it to be replaced with something better.
-There are a few options available, from various Fender items to the premium Mastery tremolo unit for example.
+There are a few options available, from various Fender items to the premium Mastery Vibrato and the new Descendant Vibrato unit too for example.

-I found out that the MIM Fender trem unit utilises a threaded trem arm, that sounds more appealing as it would be like a Strat in that sense, maybe I've been spoilt by nice Strat trems over the years!
+I found out that the MIM Fender trem unit utilises a threaded trem arm, that sounds more appealing as it would be like a Strat in that sense where the arm is secure in the bridge.
 The MIM Trem unit is drastically cheaper than it's USA made counterpart, which leads me to believe the metal/Spring quality can't be as good, although I couldn't find exact specs to confirm this which is to expected from Fender when they want to sell replacement units I suppose.
 If anyone reading this knows these detail feel free to comment below, I always welcome extra info.

 Excerpt from the original Fender Jazzmaster Manual, discussing the function of the trem lock button.